waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Battle Strategy (Lv40)
 - Goal: Prevent flee and capture.
 - Turn 1: Use MEAN LOOK (XENON).
-- Speed Check: Suicune (Base 85, Lv40) is likely faster than Gastly (Base 80, Lv21).
+- Speed Check: Suicune (Base 85, Lv40) is faster than Gastly (Base 80, Lv21).
+- Problem: Suicune will likely flee before XENON can act.
+- Potential Solutions:
+    1. Get Quick Claw (Hypothesis: House on Route 35/36).
+    2. Level up XENON significantly.
+    3. Use a faster Pokemon with a trapping move or sleep.
 - Efficiency: Use SUPER REPEL with XENON (Lv21) leading to filter out low-level encounters (Lv13-16) and target Suicune (Lv40).
 - Turn 2+: Use HYPNOSIS.
 - Turn 3+: Chip damage with NIGHT SHADE (fixed damage = level).
-- Note: If Suicune uses Roar, Mean Look is broken.

 # Capture Prep & Funding
-- Strategy: Mean Look -> Hypnosis -> Chip away HP (if safe) -> Throw Balls.
 - Resources: 1 Ultra Ball, 23 Great Balls.
 - Funds: ¥2373.
 - Note: Max Revive and Full Restore are in inventory.